-Pike are pretty much the epitome of what is called a predatory fish.
+Northern pike is pretty much the epitome of what is called a predatory fish.
 At least, they are the most aggressive fish in our waters.
 They can be caught all season long.
 No matter what your fishing for or what technique you are using, you're almost always likely to hook into some pike while on the water.
-Targeting these fish after ice out and early spring is the best time to hook into sheer quantity and big quality fish.
+Targeting these fish after ice-out and early spring is the best time to hook into sheer quantity and big quality fish.

 As the ice melts and open water hits, pike look to some of the shallowest water they can find.
 Look for shallow, soft-bottomed back bays that lose ice and warm up the quickest.
 Back bays that have a large flat, around three feet of water, maybe with a creek feeding into it, with cane or weeds will be a prime area to start.
 It's also where a lot of the bait migrate to, and pike will follow and eventually spawn.
 You should find a pretty large group of fish in these shallow areas early in the season when the sun gets high, but their size might not be the best.

-Using quality tackle for these fish is a must, if you want to land a lot of fish and not have your tackle box looking like someone stole all your lures.
-I like to use a heavy action baitcast setup for more power and greater casting distance.
-My reel will be spooled with either 50- to 65-pound TUF-LINE braid or 20-pound fluorocarbon line.
-At the end of my line will always be a wire leader with a snapswivel, so these toothy fish won't break my line and I can change baits quickly and easily.
+Using quality tackle for these fish is a must if you want to land a lot of fish and not have your tackle box looking like someone stole all your lures.
+I like to use a heavy action baitcasting setup for more power and greater casting distance.
+My reel will be spooled with either 50- to 65-pound TUF-LINE braid or a 20-pound fluorocarbon line.
+At the end of my line will always be a wire leader with a snap swivel, so these toothy fish won't break my line and I can change baits quickly and easily.

 Even though they can get very large, they are a great fish to target when taking out children, or someone who is just getting started in fishing, because of how many there are.
 If you want to have a fun-filled day, be sure to target these hard-fighting aggressive fish this year.